csswizardry/csswizardry.github.com/uses.md

 I think that’s about everything.
 If there’s anything more specific you’d like to know about just [drop me a line](/contact/).

+If you liked this, you’ll probably like [Wes’](http://wesbos.com/uses), which is where I got the idea.